tomcatling/e-c-notebooks/README.md

-# --Work In Progress--
+# Outline

-This repository is an example of setting up a Docker stack with JupyterLab for local development, with some helpful CloudFormation templates which allow you to execute a Jupyter notebook *in the same enviroment* on an EC2 instance.
+This repository is a recipe for setting up a Docker stack with JupyterLab for local development, with some helpful scripts and CloudFormation templates which allow you to execute a Jupyter notebook *in the same enviroment* on an EC2 instance.
+This instance exists in an ephemeral cloudformation stack which will tear itself down after the job completes (or if it times out).
 There are many advantages to working in this way:

 * local development is free
 * your environment is consistent